js2qn/HealthyFriends-ExerciseGamification/README.md

-# Welcome to Healthy Friends
+# Welcome to Healthy Friends!

 ## Our Features:
 - log workouts